saskaak/css-manifesto/src/sections/block-means-div.md

 It might not be obvious at first, but the culprit is that bottom margin applied to the `.hero`.
 The problem with those are that when we want to use this hero in a different context we might need different margins too.

 Changing the margins later would get ugly.
 Using negative margins in surrounding blocks means that now your context becomes concerned of the inner workings of the block.
-Doing that for n different breakpoints is a great way to to kill n brain cells, if you're into that kind of stuff.
+Doing that for n different margins on n different breakpoints most likely leads to errors.
 You could add modifier classes for each context, but that would just be backwards.

 A better way to handle spacing between different blocks is to apply them to the parent block like this: